 FIG. 18. (a) An array of plugs 9 and a stream 8 may also be stored in the holding component.
-Merged plugs 10 can be formed prior to transfer to a combining component for further reactions.
+Merged plugs 10 can be 5 formed prior to transfer to a combining component for further reactions, as shown in (b).